 - b) The scopedPDU component is assumed to be in plain text and is the message payload to be returned to the calling module. - 9) The maxSizeResponseScopedPDU is calculated.
 This is the maximum size allowed for a scopedPDU for a possible Response message.
-Provision is made for a message header that allows the same securityLevel as the received Request. - 10) The securityName for the user is retrieved from the usmUserTable. - 11) The security data is cached as cachedSecurityData, so that a possible response to this message can and will use the same authentication and privacy secrets, the same securityLevel and the same value for msgAuthoritativeEngineID.
+Provision is made for a message header that allows the same securityLevel as the received Request. - 10) The securityName for the user is retrieved from the usmUserTable. - 11) The security data is cached as cachedSecurityData, so that a possible response to this message can and will use the same authentication and privacy secrets.
 Information to be saved/cached is as follows:

-msgUserName, usmUserAuthProtocol, usmUserAuthKey usmUserPrivProtocol, usmUserPrivKey securityEngineID, securityLevel
+msgUserName, usmUserAuthProtocol, usmUserAuthKey usmUserPrivProtocol, usmUserPrivKey